Knutsenjamie/Friday-Project-4/README.md

 ## Tests/Specs

 ### Describe: Pizza();
-Test: "It should take the pizza toppings/sauce variables and pass them into the constructor"
+Test: "It should make a constructor for the pizza toppings/sauce selected drop-down variables and pass them into the constructor"
-Code:
+Code: Pizza(veggie, meat, cheese, sauce, size);
-Expected Output:
+Expected Output: Pizza(artichokes, chicken, mozzarella, alfredo, mega);

 ### Describe priceCalculator();
-Test: "It should calculate the pizza's price based off of certain options the user celects"
+Test: "It should calculate the pizza's price based off of certain options the user selects"
-Code:
+Code: priceCalculator("Small");
-Expected Output:
+Expected Output: -= (2.00)

 ## Setup/Installation Requirements
 _You can view this webpage by checking out the url:_